Sicilian Expedition: Second Battle of Syracuse

-Just as the Athenians were preparing to sail home, on August 28, there was a lunar eclipse, and Nicias, described by Thucydides as a particularly superstitious man, asked the priests what he should do.
+Just as the Athenians were preparing to sail home, on 28 August, there was a lunar eclipse, and Nicias, described by Thucydides as a particularly superstitious man, asked the priests what he should do.
 They suggested the Athenians wait for another 27 days, and Nicias agreed.
-The Syracusans took advantage of this, and 76 of their ships attacked 86 Athenian ships in the harbour.
-The Athenians were defeated and Eurymedon was killed.
-Many of the ships were pushed on to the shore, where Gylippus was waiting.
-He killed some of the crews and captured 18 beached ships, but a force of Athenians and Etruscans forced Gylippus back.

 The Athenians were now in a desperate situation.
-On September 3, the Syracusans began to completely blockade the entrance to the port, trapping the Athenians inside.
-Outside Syracuse, the Athenians built a smaller walled enclosure for their sick and injured, and put everyone else (including many of the soldiers remaining on land) on their ships for one last battle, on September 9.
+On 3 September, the Syracusans began to completely blockade the entrance to the port, trapping the Athenians inside.
+Outside Syracuse, the Athenians built a smaller walled enclosure for their sick and injured, and put everyone else (including many of the soldiers remaining on land) on their ships for one last battle, on 9 September.
 The fleet was now commanded by Demosthenes, Menander, and Euthydemus, while the Syracusan fleet was led by Sicanus and Agatharchus of Syracuse on the wings and Pythen from Corinth in the centre.
 Each side had about 100 ships participating.

 The Athenian ships were extremely cramped and had no room to manoeuvre.
 Collisions were frequent, and the Syracusans could easily ram the Athenian ships head-on, without the Athenians being able to move to ram them broadside, as they preferred.
 Javelin throwers and archers shot from each ship, but the Syracusans deflected Athenian grappling hooks by covering their decks with animal hides.

+The battle went on for some time with no clear victor, but the Athenian center under Menander eventually broke and was routed.
+Instead of pursuing their fleeing opponents, Pythen turned his Corinthian ships to attack the now-vulnerable Athenian right wing under Euthydemus.
+Beset from multiple sides, the right wing was defeated and largely destroyed; Euthydemus was killed as he tried to escape on the nearby shore.
+The destruction of Euthydemus' contingent shattered what remained of the Athenian fleet's order.
+The Athenian ships were subsequently pushed toward the coast; most Athenian crews abandoned their trapped vessels and fled to the camp behind their wall.
+Seeing the vulnerable Athenians running from their beached vessels, Gylippus ordered a furious but disorganized attack on land to catch his enemies before they could reach their base.
+However, the Spartan-led force was confronted by the small unit of Etruscans who had been sent to aid Athens; these warriors managed to stop Gylippus's assault.
+Using this respite, the Athenians rallied and returned to fight alongside the Etruscans, securing several of their ships on the beach and preventing a complete catastrophe.
+Historian David Abulafia concluded that the Etruscans had "saved the day" for the Athenians.